gitlabhq/gitlabhq/doc/api/issues.md

 }
 ```

-## Delete existing issue
+## Delete an issue

 Only for admins and project owners.
 Soft deletes the issue in question.
-Returns the issue which was deleted.
+If the operation is successful, a status code of `200` is returned.
+Any the case you cannot
+destroy this issue, or it is not present, code `404` is given.

 ```
 DELETE /projects/:id/issues/:issue_id